synopkg/git-commit/README.md

 ### Switch to `@commitlint`

-OpenCommit allows you to choose the prompt module used to generate commit messages.
-By default, OpenCommit uses its conventional-commit message generator.
+Git-Commit allows you to choose the prompt module used to generate commit messages.
+By default, Git-Commit uses its conventional-commit message generator.
 However, you can switch to using the `@commitlint` prompt module if you prefer.
 This option lets you generate commit messages in respect with the local config.

 You can set this option by running the following command: